 How to spot your child's hidden gifts

-Gifted children show their hidden talents in all manner of ways, not all of which can be captured on simple pen and paper tests.
+Highly able children show their hidden talents in all manner of ways, not all of which can be captured by simple pen and paper tests.
 A child can be gifted and talented right there under our noses.
 But unless you can read the signs, the danger is their gift could remain hidden, slipping through the net and under the radar at school.

 Einstein once said, “Not everything that can be counted counts and not everything that counts can be counted.”
 He was talking about the limits of mathematics to capture fully the mysteries of the cosmos.
-The same can be said of the limits of tests to reveal gifted and talented children's true abilities.
+The same can be said of the limits of tests to reveal highly able children's true abilities.

 Here are some of the characteristics you might spot in your child and the hidden talents they could be hiding.

 On a long journey this child has no problem chatting – all the way.
 They only really ever stop talking when they are sound asleep, and even then they may natter in their sleep!

 Chatterboxes are gifted verbal communicators, thinking at high speed.
 Treasure and nurture this fabulous gift and they will excel in any field requiring superb communication.
 From brilliant barrister, actor, TV presenter, to United Nations negotiator, they could excel.

 - Maths & English packs for each school year

 - Encourage your child to work at a greater depth